asilvas/node-image-steam/README.md

   }
 }
 ```

-Most router defaults should suffice, but you have full control over routing.
-See [Routing](#routing) for more details.

 Options:
 * `router.pathDelimiter` (default: `"/:/"`) - Unique (uri-friendly) string to break apart image path, and image steps.